What's New

 Don't you just love your consignors?
 Wouldn't these heart bags be perfect for creating your New Consignor Welcome Packet?

 Okay, I admit it.
 I have a soft spot in my heart for Oriental Trading Company...and an even softer spot for anything that acknowledges the Hidden Princess in us all.
 Here's tiaras for your next After-Hours Queen for an Evening event.
 Don't do those?
-How's about a shop promo focusing on We treat you like royalty?
+How's about a shop promo focusing on We treat your child like royalty with crowns for all comers?

 Garage Sales